-The 5 Best Kanji Apps Made by Native Japanese Speakers for Native Japanese Speakers
+The 7 Best Kanji Apps for Native Japanese Speakers and Japanese Learners

 If you’ve been putting off studying kanji, the time has come to stop procrastinating and start learning.

-In this post, I’ll share five of the best apps to learn kanji that are made by native Japanese speakers.
+In this post, I’ll share seven of the best apps to learn kanji that have been designed for native Japanese speakers and Japanese learners.

-I’ll also share some tips on learning—and actually remembering—these characters, and share why kanji is essential to Japanese learners.
+I’ll also share some tips on learning—and actually remembering—these characters, and share why kanji is essential to those studying Japanese.

 Let’s get right to it!

 - 4. 小学生手書き漢字ドリル1006 – はんぷく学習シリーズ